 Secondary Managers can only access Feedback and Objectives for their secondary reports on the profile page.

-Direct managers can click Team > Reviews / 360 Feedback / Objectives to select a specific cycle.
-Their direct reports will be listed.
+Direct managers and Indirect Managers can click Team > Reviews / 360 Feedback / Objectives to select a specific cycle.
+Their direct and indirect reports will be listed.
 Use this view to read past content or work on an open cycle.

 Click Team > Reviews then select the cycle you want.
-You’ll see a Ratings tab that will display a bar chart of your reports’ ratings.
+You’ll see a Rating tab that will display a bar chart of your reports’ ratings.

 Click the ‘Team Graph’ link to see the 2-D graph results for your team.